graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Interfaces

 InterfaceTypeDefinition : Description? interface Name Directives[Const]?
-FieldDefinitions
+FieldDefinitions?

 GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects can then implement these interfaces which requires that the object type will define all fields defined by those interfaces.

 Fields on a GraphQL interface have the same rules as fields on a GraphQL object;
 their type can be Scalar, Object, Enum, Interface, or Union, or any wrapping